-Beaucerons herded sheep and cattle and guarded them from wolves.
-They were also used as messengers, search and rescue canines, transporters, land mine detectors, and police, and army dogs.
+The Beauceron breed herded sheep and cattle and guarded them against wolves.
+It was also used as a messenger, search and rescue canine, transporter, land mine detector, and police and army dog.

-This breed is a powerful dog that stands 61 to 70 centimetres in height and weighs 66 to 100 pounds.
-It has a sturdy physique with a head proportional to its body, and a strong neck.
-A distinctive physical attribute usually seen in French herding dogs is having double declaws on the hind legs.
+This breed is a powerful dog that stands 61–70 centimetres in height and weighs 66–100 pounds.
+It has a sturdy physique with a head proportionate to its body and a strong neck.
+A distinctive physical attribute usually seen in French herding dogs is having double dewclaws on the hind legs.

-It has a short waterproof coat, consisting of a dense undercoat and a coarse straight outer coat.
-The acceptable colours according to the Kennel Club are black-tan, as well as a tricolor of grey-black-tan.
+It has a short waterproof coat consisting of a dense undercoat and a coarse, straight outercoat.
+The acceptable colours according to the Kennel Club are black-tan as well as a tricolour of grey-black-tan.

-Grooming is a breeze for Beauceron owners as they have a short, low-maintenance coat.
+Grooming is a breeze for Beauceron owners as it has a short, low-maintenance coat.
 It does not require trimming or stripping, and baths can be done a few times in a year or as needed.
-They are light shedders, which can be managed through weekly brushing.
+It is a light shedder, which can be managed through weekly brushing.

-Aside from caring for your dog’s coat, make sure to regularly trim nails, clean ears and check for ticks or fleas.
-An overlooked aspect of dog ownership is a good oral hygiene.
+Aside from caring for your dog’s coat, make sure to regularly trim nails, clean ears, and check for ticks or fleas.
+An overlooked aspect of dog ownership is good oral hygiene.
 Take care of your dog’s teeth and gums to prevent disease and bad breath by brushing them at least twice or three times a week.
-Appropriate chew bones/toys, which your pets will enjoy, can help build strong teeth, as well also help remove plaque and dirt.
+Appropriate chew bones/toys, which your pet will enjoy, can help build strong teeth as well as help remove plaque and dirt.

-As guard dogs, Beaucerons can be protective by nature and suspicious of strangers but not necessarily aggressive.
-They can be extremely aggressive towards other dogs of the same sex.
+As a guard dog, the Beauceron can be protective by nature and suspicious of strangers, but not necessarily aggressive.
+It can be extremely aggressive towards other dogs of the same sex.
 Unless raised with other pets, it is best not to introduce other pets in your home.

-They are not aggressive with children but they tend to nip and chase as part of their herding instincts.
+It is not aggressive with children, but it tends to nip and chase as part of its herding instincts.
 Overall, this breed is not for families with unruly small children.

-A typical serving for an adult Beauceron is 3 to 5 cups of excellent quality dry dog food per day.
-Nonetheless, each breed is unique so the amount of food depends on its age, size, build, activity level, and metabolism.
+A typical serving for an adult Beauceron is three to five cups of excellent-quality dry dog food per day.
+Nonetheless, each breed is unique, so the amount of food depends on its age, size, build, activity level, and metabolism.
 Before getting a dog, research about the basic nutritional requirements of the breed.
-As your dog grows under your care, learn its distinct characteristics to know the right amount and best food to give.
+As your dog grows under your care, learn its distinct characteristics to know the right amount and the best food to give.

-Typical calorie needs of adult Beaceron per day:
+Typical calorie needs of an adult Beauceron per day:

-Beaucerons need a special type of dog food for large herding dogs that fits their way of life.
-There are various brands that have created specific lines to support a healthy weight and strengthen joints of large dogs.
+The Beauceron needs a special type of dog food for large herding dogs that fits their way of life.
+There are various brands that have created specific lines to support a healthy weight and strengthen the joints of large dogs.
 The key ingredient is protein, which should mainly come from meat (beef, bison, chicken, and lamb).

-Since Beucerons are prone to bloat, they thrive on small frequent meals.
-That being said, they should not be overfed treats and table scraps.
-Neither should they be fed immediately before or after a strenuous activity or they may experience digestive issues.
+Since the Beauceron is prone to bloat, it thrives on small frequent meals.
+That being said, it should not be overfed with treats and table scraps.
+Neither should it be fed immediately before or after a strenuous activity or it may experience digestive issues.

-The average lifespan of Beaucerons is 10 to 12 years.
+The average lifespan of a Beauceron is ten to twelve years.
 The breed is generally healthy but predisposed to the following conditions:

-Beaucerons are not for apartment living or for families who want laidback pets.
-Since they were bred to assist farmers, they thrive in country and farm settings.
-They require plenty of exercise, having a constant desire for physical and mental activities.
-They are perfect for active people who enjoy the outdoors.
-They are a great companion for walking, hiking, biking, and swimming.
-It is important to meet their exercise needs or they exhibit chewing and digging behaviours.
+The Beauceron is not fit for apartment living or for families who want laid-back pets.
+Since it was bred to assist farmers, it thrives in country and farm settings.
+It requires plenty of exercise, having a constant desire for physical and mental activities.
+It is perfect for active people who enjoy the outdoors.
+It is a great companion for walking, hiking, biking, and swimming.
+It is important to meet its exercise needs or it will exhibit chewing and digging behaviours.